 Nursing Pad Guide: Which Type Is Best for You?

-Let me tell you about the day I realized nursing pads weren't optional.
+Let me tell you about the day I realized a nursing pad wasn't optional.
 I was at Target, wearing my favorite gray t-shirt, when my milk decided to let down.
 Right there, in the middle of the store.
 Two very obvious wet circles appeared, and I had to awkwardly hold my sleeping newborn against my chest while speed-walking to the car.
 That was my crash course in the importance of nursing pads.

 The Real Deal About Nursing Pads (Because Nobody Warned Me)